Polar Bears and where to find them

 Polar bears feed on ice seals, specifically seal fat.
 This is the highest calorie food source possible, but they will take other prey when available.
 They hunt on the packed ice all through the arctic winter and head inland to the Arctic coast as summer approaches.

-Polar bears are right at the top of the Arctic food chain and help to balance nature by preventing an overpopulation of seals.
+Polar bears are right at the top of the Arctic food chain and help to balance nature by preventing the overpopulation of seals.

 A polar bear first breeds at four to seven years old and has one to three cubs every three or more years.
 As with other bears species, male polar bears kill bear cubs and smaller bears.
-According to Biologists, this might be the reason for pregnant females to migrate sometimes up to forty kilometres inland from the coast.
-This way they keep away from the big males.
+This might be the reason that pregnant females sometimes migrate up to forty kilometres inland from the coast, according to Biologists.
+This is their chance to keep away from the big males.
 The lifespan of a polar bear is between 25 and 30 years.